Sepehr-Sobhani/Sepehr-Sobhani/README.md

 <br />

-I'm Sepehr, A junior full-stack web developer with 7 years of experience in the fashion retail business; I became passionate about making changes and generating significant revenue in this field, So with the knowledge of building good customer relationships, I found the value in doing the same with user interfaces and programming was the only way to achieve it.
+I'm Sepehr, A junior full-stack web developer with 7 years of experience in the retail business; I became passionate about making changes and generating significant revenue in this field, So with the knowledge of building good customer relationships, I found the value in doing the same with user interfaces and programming was the only way to achieve it.
 I am an avid learner, quick to grasp new technologies, design efficient and scalable products.

-- 🌱 I’m currently learning ** TypeScript **
+- 🌱 I’m currently learning ** Angular **

 - 👨‍💻 All of my projects are available at [https://github.com/Sepehr-Sobhani](https://github.com/Sepehr-Sobhani)

 - 📫 How to reach me **sobhani.sepehr@gmail.com**

-- 📄 Know about my experiences [Resume](https://resume.creddle.io/resume/389khgd0r6s)
+- 📄 Know about my experiences [Resume](https://resume.creddle.io/resume/389khgd0r6s) or [Portfolio] (https://sepehr-sobhani.netlify.app)

 <h3 align="left">Connect with me:</h3>
 <p align="left">